karshinuppal/Disney-Clone/README.md

 Disney+ Hotstar Frontend Clone
-This project is a frontend clone of the Disney+ Hotstar website, built using HTML, CSS, and JavaScript.
+This project is a front-end clone of the Disney+ Hotstar website, built using HTML, CSS, and JavaScript.

 Demo
 You can see a live demo of the project at https://karshinuppal.github.io/Disney/